tkellen/json-api/extensions/bulk/index.md

 }
 ```

-## Deleting Multiple Resources <a href="#deleting-multiple-resources" id="deleting-multiple-resources" class="headerlink"></a>
+## Deleting Multiple Records <a href="#deleting-multiple-records" id="deleting-multiple-records" class="headerlink"></a>

-Multiple resources can be deleted by sending a `DELETE` request to a URL that
+Multiple records can be deleted by sending a `DELETE` request to a URL whose
-represents a collection of resources to which they all belong.
+representation includes all the records to be deleted.

 The body of the request **MUST** contain a `data` member whose value is an
 object that contains `type` and `id`, or an array of objects that each